-- A. Honesty Student Conduct & Conflict Resolution Services accepts into its proceedings and records only statements that are sworn to be truthful.
-Individuals entering written statements into any proceeding or record must affirm the truthfulness of the statements in the presence of the Director of Student Conduct & Conflict Resolution Services, or designee.
+- A. Honesty Student Conduct & Conflict Resolution Services accepts into its proceedings and records only statements have been affirmed to be truthful.
+Individuals entering written statements into any proceeding or record must affirm the truthfulness of the statements in the presence of the director of Student Accountability and Restorative Practices, or designee.
 An individual who knowingly provides false information or testimony may be subject to disciplinary action. - B. Confidentiality the assurance of confidentiality encourages respondents, and witnesses to share freely all the information that is essential to achieving a fair case outcome.
 Therefore, participants in the disciplinary process are expected to treat all information disclosed at a proceeding as confidential.
-This expectation of confidentiality is not intended to imply or impose restrictions in the following situations: - i.
-Sharing one's own experience of the incident that led to the Student Conduct complaint;
+This expectation of confidentiality is not intended to imply or impose restrictions in the following situations:

-- ii.
+- i.
+Sharing one's own experience of the incident that led to the student conduct complaint; - ii.
 Sharing information relevant to receiving counseling, medical, legal, or similar types of support services; - iii.
 Preparing for a case or an appeal to a case outcome;